hpaluch/temp_meter_16f630/README.txt

   Function: Digital temperature meter with DS18B20 sensor and LED display.

   WARNING!
-THIS PROJECT IS IN EARLY NON-FUNCTIONAL STATE
+THIS PROJECT IS IN EARLY STATE!
+IT DOES NOT HANDLE NEGATIVE TEMPERATURE YET.

   Schematics is in ExpressPCB sub folder.